council

 What can I do if I disagree?

-In the first instance, if you disagree with your property valuation by the Valuer-General, you can object and ask for a review via the state government's online portal within 60 days from your valuation notice issue date, please click here.
+In the first instance, if you disagree with your property valuation by the Valuer-General, you can object and ask for a review via the State Government's Rating valuation objections portal within 60 days from your valuation notice issue date.

 Your objection may take up to four months to be reviewed by the state government and valuers.
 During this time you must continue to pay your rates as per your most recent rates notice.